sideris/putils/README.md

-#Numerical Library
+#PUTILS

-A library in Java for various auxiliary functions and utilities.
+A lightweight library in Java providing various auxiliary functions and utilities.
 Includes Math, Trees, Sorting, Searching and more fun stuff to be added.

 ####Why another Util library you say?